Camila Giorgi: 2017: Mixed results

-2018: Wimbledon quarterfinal, second WTA title and return to top 30
+2018: Wimbledon quarterfinal, second career title and return to top 30

+Giorgi missed the rest of the 2017 season due to injury, and ended the year ranked No. 79.
 At the Shenzhen Open, she lost in the first round to Ana Bogdan.
 Getting through qualifying at the Sydney International, she reached the semifinal where she was defeated by eventual champion Angelique Kerber.
 At the Australian Open, Giorgi lost in the second round to 18th seed Ashleigh Barty.
 In Dubai, she retired from her second round of qualifying match against Sofya Zhuk due to a left thigh injury.
 Giorgi returned to action in March at the Miami Open.
 She was defeated in the first round by Donna Vekić.

 Giorgi began clay-court season at the Charleston Open where she lost in the third round to seventh seed Madison Keys.
 At the Ladies Open Lugano, she was defeated in her third-round match by eventual finalist Aryna Sabalenka.
 In Prague, Giorgi made it to the semifinals where she lost to eventual finalist Mihaela Buzărnescu.
 Playing in Rome, she was defeated in the final round of qualifying by Danielle Collins.
 At the French Open, Giorgi reached the third round where she lost to tenth seed and eventual finalist, Sloane Stephens.

 Starting grass-court season seeded eighth at the Nottingham Open, Giorgi was defeated in the first round by Dalila Jakupović.
 At the Birmingham Classic, she lost in the second round of qualifying to Océane Dodin.
 In Eastbourne, she was defeated in the second round by top seed, last year finalist, and eventual champion Caroline Wozniacki.
 At the Wimbledon Championships, Giorgi advanced to the quarterfinals for the first time in her career where she lost to former world No. 1, six-time Wimbledon champion, and eventual finalist Serena Williams.

 In August, Giorgi competed at the Cincinnati Open.
 Despite falling in the final round of qualifying to Viktória Kužmová, she entered the main draw as a lucky loser.
 She reached the second round where she was defeated by 13th seed Madison Keys.
 Getting through qualifying at the Connecticut Open, Giorgi lost in the second round to lucky loser Belinda Bencic.
 At the US Open, she was defeated in the second round by 16th seed and two-time US Open champion, Venus Williams.

-The week of September 17 saw Giorgi playing at the Pan Pacific Open in Tokyo.
+The week of 17 September saw Giorgi playing at the Pan Pacific Open in Tokyo.
 She stunned top seed and two-time defending champion Caroline Wozniacki in her second-round match.
 She ended up losing in the semifinals to third seed and eventual finalist, Naomi Osaka.
 In Wuhan, Giorgi was defeated in the first round by Aleksandra Krunić.
 Seeded fifth at the Linz Open, Giorgi won her second WTA career title beating qualifier Ekaterina Alexandrova in the final.
 Her final tournament of the season was supposed to be at the Luxembourg Open, but she withdrew due to a right foot injury.

-Giorgi ended the season ranked No. 26.